El-Bahnasawi/El-Bahnasawi/README.md

 ## 🚀 What I Do

-- 🔭 **Practical NLP:** Building and fine-tuning transformer models for real applications
+- 🔭 **Practical NLP:** Fine-tuning transformer models for real applications
 - 🎯 **Production Focus:** Taking models from notebooks to deployed services
 - 📊 **Clear Communication:** Creating visualizations and documentation that make complex ideas understandable
 - 📝 **System Design:** Using **Mermaid diagrams** to plan and explain architectures